Ten Things to Know

 7. Due to the volcanic origin of St. Lucia, most of its beaches are dark sand, not the sparkling white of the Bahamas or the Virgin Islands.

-8. St. Lucia has surprisingly chilly water temperatures: Despite its deep Caribbean location, the water around St. Lucia averages about 72-degrees F year-round, which requires a full wet suit or a shortie for most divers to stay comfortable underwater.
+8. St. Lucia has surprisingly chilly water temperatures: Despite its deep Caribbean location, the water around St. Lucia averages about 78-80°F, which requires a full wet suit or a shortie for most divers to stay comfortable underwater.
+(See Saint Lucia Water Temperatures by Month)

 9. Although the Eastern Caribbean Dollar, or EC, is the island currency, US dollars generally are accepted everywhere.